StagPython/StagPy/docs/sources/install.rst

     eval "$(register-python-argcomplete stagpy)"

-Finally, run the following once to create your config file (at ``~/.config/stagpy/``)::
+Finally, run the following once to create your config file (in ``~/.config/stagpy/``)::

     stagpy config --create